 Vitamin C-rich foods

-Vitamin C plays a vital role in the immune function.
-Vitamin C also helps the platelets work correctly and enhances the body’s ability to absorb iron, which is another essential nutrient for platelets.
+Vitamin C plays a vital role in immune function.
+It also helps the platelets function correctly and enhances the body’s ability to absorb iron, which is another nutrient that is essential for a healthy platelet count.

 Many fruits and vegetables contain vitamin C, including: